mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 down on their luck and needing a quick source of cash.
 Some attacks are relatively genteel and take the form of extortion more than true piracy, but others are vicious indeed.
-There are very few ‘career’ pirates in the Imperium.
+There are very few 'career' pirates in the Imperium.
 It is possible to make a few raids and then move on, but brazen buccaneering is not far short of suicide.
 The occasional pirate attack may not draw a reaction from the navy or Ministry of Justice, but repeated attacks in